Elmahdi1962/motmir/README.md

 Before interacting with our community, please read our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Licensing
 Motmir is free and open-source software licensed under the GNU General Public License v3.0.
-Everything created by [Elmahdi Mamoun](https://github.com/Elmahdi1962).
+Everything created by [Elmahdi1962](https://github.com/Elmahdi1962).

 ## Authors
-Elmahdi Mamoun <elmahdimamoun1962@gmail.com>
+Elmahdi1962 <elmahdimamoun1962@gmail.com>